Founders Book Fair

 After Don's retirement in 2002, the Book Fair was helmed by Charles Cameron, who established new stock handling systems to make the work more efficient and less back-breaking.
 By this stage there was a consistent core of volunteers, including Anne Cameron, Pam Frahm (until 2009) David Hay, Brenda Kidson, and in later years, Allan Barris, Ian Dymond, Pat Standish-White, Murray Farrant and Lyn Hamilton.

 Now a core team is complemented by over 60 additional volunteers who are brought in to help during the Book Fair itself.
 These committed enthusiasts take on a variety of roles, including selling, sorting, re-stocking shelves and security.
-This year, they'll need all hands on deck to help with the record number of 3,000 banana boxes of books that have been sorted into over 60 specialist categories, including the new categories of ‘Hunting & Fishing', ‘Vintage' and ‘Ephemera'.
+In 2013, they needed all hands on deck to help with the record number of 3,000 banana boxes of books that were sorted into over 60 specialist categories, including the new categories of ‘Hunting & Fishing', ‘Vintage' and ‘Ephemera'.

-For the second year, the Founders Book Fair also has the backing of a commercial sponsor.
+For a second year, the Founders Book Fair had the backing of a commercial sponsor.
 In 2012 the book-loving law firm, Hunter Ralfe Lawyers, began its partnership with annual book bonanza.
-This year, 2013, Knapps Lawyers (incorporating Hunter Ralfe) will continue its support.
+In 2013, Knapps Lawyers (incorporating Hunter Ralfe) continued its support.

 From Live Nelson 352, 1 June 2013, p.1